opensearch-project/project-website/_posts/2024-12-xx-hybrid-search-optimization.md

 ## Model testing

-Let's look at how the trained models perform when applying them dynamically on our test set.
+Let's look at how the trained models perform when applying them dynamically to our test set.
 For each query of the test set we engineer the features and let the model make the inference for the "neuralness" values between 0.0 and 1.0 because "neuralness" is also a feature that we pass into the model.
 We then take the "neuralness" value that resulted in the highest prediction, which is the best NDCG value.
 By knowing the "neuralness" we can calculate the "lexicalness" by subtracting the "neuralness" from 1.

 We again use the l2 norm and arithmetic mean as our hybrid search normalization and combination parameter values because they scored best in the global hybrid search optimizer experiment.
 With that, we build the hybrid query, execute it, retrieve the results, and calculate the search metrics like with the baseline and global hybrid search optimizer.